Edward Woods (engineer): Academic works

 During his eighteen years' work on the Liverpool and Manchester line Woods took a prominent part in various early experimental investigations into the working of railways.
 In 1836 he made observations on the waste of fuel due to condensation in the long pipes conveying steam a quarter of a mile to the winding engines used for hauling trains through the Edge Hill tunnel, the gradient of which was then considered too steep for locomotives.
 He was a member of a committee appointed by the British Association in 1837 to report on the resistance of railway trains.
 In 1838 he presented to the Institution of Civil Engineers a paper 'On Certain Forms of Locomotive Engines,' which contains some of the earliest accurate details of the working of locomotives, and for which he was awarded a Telford Medal in silver.
 The consumption of fuel in locomotives was the subject of a paper presented by him to the Liverpool Polytechnic Society in 1843 (published in 1844), and of a contribution to a new edition of Thomas Tredgold's Steam Engine in 1850.

 In 1853 Woods carried out, with W. P. Marshall, some experiments on the locomotives of the London and North Western Railway, between London and Rugby, and three joint reports were made to the general locomotive committee of the railway, recommending certain weights and dimensions for various classes of engines.
 These were followed, in 1854, by a joint report on the use of coal as a substitute for coke, which had been used hitherto.

 Work in South America

-From 1854 onwards his practice was chiefly connected with the railways of South America, including the Central Argentine Railway, the Copiapó extension, Santiago and Valparaiso, and Coquimbo railways in Chile, and the Mollenda-Arequipa and Callao-Oroya lines in Peru.
+From 1854 onwards his practice was chiefly connected with the railways of South America, including the Central Argentine Railway, the Copiapó extension, Santiago and Valparaiso, and Coquimbo railways in Chile, and the Mollenda-Arequipa and Callao-La Oroya lines in Peru.
 He was responsible not only for surveys and construction, but also for the design of rolling stock to meet the somewhat special conditions.
 Other engineering work included a wrought-iron pier, 2400 feet long, built in 1851 on screw piles at Pisco on the coast of Peru, and a quay-wall built at Bilbao in 1877.

 In the 'battle of the gauges' he favoured the Irish gauge (5 feet 3 inches) or the Indian gauge (5 feet 6 inches).
 He regarded break of gauge as a mistake.